BerriatMagasin/.github/profile/README.md

 Hello and welcome! 👋

-We are **Teo Villet** and **Gabriel Halus**, two passionate developers, housemates, and tech enthusiasts who love building innovative projects—sometimes for fun, sometimes with a purpose.
+We are **Téo Villet** and **Gabriel Halus**, two passionate developers, housemates, and tech enthusiasts who love building innovative projects—sometimes for fun, sometimes with a purpose.

 ## What Drives Us
 - 🎯 Tackling complex technical challenges